garrypolley/lc101-kc/February 09, 2017/talking-points.md

 * Stuff not "clicking" is okay
 * Google App Engine Datastore is not that important to understand.
 SQL and Table, Column, Row matter a lot more
 * Pay attention to the lecture -- you'll have more time for the homework later
+* Announcement from Jonathan and Caleb about upcoming free NodeSchool meetup.

 ## Lecture

-* Cover stuff form TF groups
+* Cover stuff from TF groups
 * Follow along with the walkthrough
 * Note the addition of the base handler class
 * Create the Movie Model using Google App Engine stuff